 Zoom has broadly inclusive support for closed captioning and ASL interpretation:

-- Zoom has an API that integrations with 3rd party closed captioning providers
+- Zoom has an API that integrates with 3rd party closed captioning providers

 - Note: this includes 3rd party auto captioning services.